The Frontline Worker accommodation program provides temporary quarantine or isolation accommodation for eligible frontline workers who are:

 - public and private hospital staff, including laboratory staff and non-clinical workers on hospital wards (e.g. orderlies, clerks, food services staff and cleaners)

 - paramedics and patient transport officers

 - child protection residential care and secure welfare workers

 - Country Fire Authority Emergency Medical Response officers

 - workers in Aboriginal Community Controlled Health organisations

 - workers in supported accommodation for people with a disability

-- workers deployed by Department of Health and Human Services (DHHS) or Department of Justice and Community Safety (DJCS) or COVID-19 Quarantine Victoria ( QVC) in frontline COVID-19 operational roles.
+- workers deployed by Department of Health (DH) or Department of Justice and Community Safety (DJCS) or COVID-19 Quarantine Victoria (CQV) in frontline coronavirus (COVID-19) operational roles.

 - Victoria Police workers